steiwils/william-academic-site/content/authors/admin/_index.md

 title: William Steinke
 ---

 I am an enthusiastic data science practitioner coming from a biology background.
 My interests focus on computer vision deep learning methods, mainly focused around their application in biomedical imaging for cardiovascular disease.
-I also have a side passion of advocating for better built environments and using my data science skills to help advocate for more human centric design.
+My other professional interests are in data and AI ethics, and open source projects.
+Some of my personal interests are in urbanism, GIS, and cycling for transportation.
 {style="text-align: justify;"}